serverless-nextjs/serverless-next.js/README.md

 - [x] [Custom Headers](https://nextjs.org/docs/api-reference/next.config.js/headers).
 Caveats: every route should be able to have custom headers except `_next/static/*` and `static/*`, since those cache behaviors do not have Lambda handlers attached to them.
 Note that object format is not yet supported.
 - [x] [Image Optimization](https://nextjs.org/docs/basic-features/image-optimization)
 - [x] [Next.js 10 Localization](https://nextjs.org/blog/next-10).
 See: https://github.com/serverless-nextjs/serverless-next.js/issues/721 for more details and tips.
 We also automatically detect and copy the default configuration files if you are using the `next-i18next` package.
 - [x] [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching#incremental-static-regeneration).
-Requires SQS.SendMessage permissions on your Lambda role and various SQS/Lambda permissions (to be documented) on your deployment user.
+Requires SQS.SendMessage permissions on your Lambda role and various SQS/Lambda permissions on your deployment user (note, adding ISR to an existing app requires manually updating the Lambda role's permissions for now - see https://github.com/serverless-nextjs/serverless-next.js/issues/1510).
 See https://github.com/serverless-nextjs/serverless-next.js/pull/1028 for more details, big thanks to @kirkness for this amazing work.

 ### Getting started